aquasecurity/tfsec/CONTRIBUTING.md

         	// our new check code
 		Code: AWSGibsonHackableCode,
+			// our alias for the check
+		Alias: AWSGibsonHackableAlias,

 			// all of our documentation data that will be available in the output and/or at https://tfsec.dev/
 		Documentation: scanner.CheckDocumentation{
 			Summary:     AWSGibsonHackableDescription,
 			Explanation: AWSGibsonHackableExplanation,